 The Future of Ecommerce is Bright for Construction Businesses

 Global Industry Analytics estimates that the construction market will be worth $1 trillion in 2030.
-According to a report by Statista, by the year 2021, global ecommerce sales will touch $4.9 trillion.
+And according to a report by Statista, by the year 2021, global ecommerce sales will touch $4.9 trillion.
 To take advantage of these ecommerce growth trends, construction businesses with a physical location will have to go online, or slowly become obsolete.